gazebosim/gz-transport/docs/environment_variables/env_variables.rst

 Configuration via environment variables
 =======================================

-In a similar you can programatically customize the behavior of your nodes or specify some options when you advertise a topic, it is possible to use an environment variable to tweak the behavior of Ignition Transport.
+In a similar way you can programatically customize the behavior of your nodes or specify some options when you advertise a topic, it is possible to use an environment variable to tweak the behavior of Ignition Transport.
 Next you can see a description of the available environment variables: